Conmiro/J-CAT/README.md

 # J-CAT
+Also when coding add/edit the files in the
+	J-CAT/core/src/jcat/assembly/sim
+					folder

-install android sdk.. load sdk manager and download the
+Install android sdk.. load sdk manager and download the
 													23.0.1 sdk build tools
 													20 on android api
 eclipse